Vibhanshusingh-001/MetaOmics-ML/README.md

 **MetaOmics-ML** is an open-source project that integrates **bioinformatics pipelines** with **machine learning workflows** to solve real-world biological challenges.

-From **raw sequencing reads → taxonomic/functional profiles → ML models → biological insights**, this repository provides a **complete end-to-end framework** for microbiome-based prediction, classification, and discovery.
+From **raw sequencing reads → taxonomic/functional profiles → ML models → biological insights**, this repository provides a **complete end-to-end framework** for microbiome-based prediction and classification.

 ---

 ## 📘 Why MetaOmics-ML?

-Metagenomics has revolutionized our understanding of microbial communities.
+Metagenomics can revolutionized our understanding of microbial communities.
 However, **high-dimensional data** and **complex biological patterns** often require **advanced computational approaches**.

 🔹 Traditional bioinformatics pipelines can process and classify reads.
-🔹 Machine learning can detect hidden patterns, classify disease states, predict antimicrobial resistance (AMR), and generate actionable insights.
+🔹 Machine learning can detect hidden patterns and classify disease states and generate actionable insights.

 **MetaOmics-ML bridges this gap** by offering workflows that combine both worlds.
 <p align="center">